ChrisCodes54/ChrisCodes54/README.md

 #### Background 👨‍💻

 I'm a junior full stack web developer that is always striving to be better than I was the day before.
 I studied and graduated witha Bachelor's Degree in Journalism, and worked in a number of different settings such as retail, healthcare, and marketing before finding my place in Tech!
-I continue to work on small projects and learn new technologies so that one day I may one day achieve my dream of becoming a Software Engineer.
+I continue to work on small projects and learn new technologies so that I may one day achieve my dream of becoming a Software Engineer.

 ---